emustudio/emustudio.github.io/_documentation/user/_doc/application/main-window.md

 - *B*: Set the next instruction position to 0.
 CPU will perform the next instruction from there.
 - *C*: Set the next instruction position to the `(current - 1)`.
 This action can completely change the displaying of instructions since the new instruction position does not have to be correct in terms of executing the current program.
-- *D*: Stop emulation (which is either running or paused).
+- *D*: Stop emulation (which was either running or paused).
-- *E*: Pause emulation (which is running).
+- *E*: Pause emulation (which was running).
-- *F*: Run emulation (which is paused).
+- *F*: Run emulation (which was paused).
-- *G*: Run emulation with a timer (which is paused).
+- *G*: Run emulation with a timer (which was paused).
 Instructions are executed after elapsing specified time interval.
 A dialog will appear to enter the time interval.
-- *H*: Step emulation (which is paused).
+- *H*: Step emulation (which was paused).
 CPU will execute only one - the very next - instruction.
 - *I*: Jump to location.
 The user will manually specify a location (address in memory) for the next instruction to execute.
 - *J*: Set/unset breakpoint.
 The user can set or unset a breakpoint on a specific memory location.
 When the CPU reaches the breakpoint, it will pause there, waiting for the next user action.